w-frank/w-frank.github.io/content/pages/about.md

 My name is Will.
 I'm an engineer, designer, and writer currently based in Oxford, UK.
-My technical interests span embedded systems, digital signal processing, and control systems particularly in the fields of audio electronics, renewable energy, and agricultural technology.
+My technical interests span embedded systems, digital signal processing, and control systems, particularly in the fields of audio electronics, renewable energy, and agricultural technology.

 I have a background in the research and development of scientific